4d/docs/docs/Project/components.md

 ... where "myComponent1" and "myComponent2" are the name of the components located at the same level as you project that you want to be loaded in your project.

+### Deployment

+To deploy an application with a [built component](../Desktop/building.md#build-component), put the component .4dz file in a `.4dbase` folder in the `Components` folder of the host application.

 ## Defining component path

 If you want to customize the location of your components, you can use a **environment4d.json** file.
 This file allows you to declare the paths for the components that are not stored at the same level as the project folder.